emmercm/igir/docs/commands.md

 Files in the output directory that do not match any ROM in any [DAT](input/dats.md) will be deleted.

+See the [output cleaning page](output/cleaning.md) for more information.

 ## ROM reporting

 ### `report`